How to plan a trip to Costa Rica

 In any case, what you should consider is that Costa Rica is not very cheap.
 Expect to pay at least US$150 per day including accommodation, food and transport.
 If you have a rental car, it will be a little more expensive.

-I sometimes meet travellers who stay in their hotels because they want to save money.
+I sometimes meet travelers who stay in their hotels because they want to save money.
 Whatever floats your boat, of course, but you don't travel to Costa Rica each year, right?
 My advice is to get out there and make the most of it.

 I enjoyed reading about the culture

 That may sound a bit boring, but I think it is important.
-I am surprised, and not always positively, by travellers who seem to have no idea where they have ended up.
+I am surprised, and not always positively, by travelers who seem to have no idea where they have ended up.
 That's how they behave, anyway.

 Fortunately, the cultural differences in Central America are not very great.
 I read about Pura Vida before my trip.
 And you should too!